mikehaertel/minrx/README.md

 passed at regexp compile time, as well as a few syntax compatibility options needed to enable use in Gawk.

+## Tools

+The program `rxgrep.c` is a minimal version of `egrep`, using MinRX for matching.
+It accepts the standard POSIX options for `grep`, but not `-E` or `-F`, as currently MinRX only supports Extended Regular Expressions.
+For the standard options, it also accepts the same corresponding long options as used by GNU `grep`, for compatibility (as far as it goes) with that program. `rxgrep --help` prints a short summary of the available options.

+Do *not* have high expectations for its performance.
+The code was written with simplicity and correctness in mind, not speed, and the MinRX matcher itself is not yet performant.

+You can compile `rxgrep.c` with either a C or a C++ compiler, but it must be linked with a C++ compiler.

 ## Installation

 A `meson` build has been contributed by shenleban tongying.
 The included